 Delivery and shipping fees also vary.
 We can offer local delivery for a relatively small hourly fee.
 Since this is hourly, the price of delivery does go up the further the table has to go.
 The fee does include the installation of the table in your home.

 “Cheap” and “Live Edge” are words that don’t really belong in the same sentence.
-Even the cheapest live edge dining table will cost you $1250-$1500.
+Even the most entry-level live edge dining table will cost you $2,900.
 “Cheap” is also associated with low-quality products, which isn’t what we sell.

 However, if you’re looking for the best bang for your buck, we recommend the following:

-- A smaller table.
-The smaller the table, the cheaper it will be.
-Smaller tables are faster to flatten, sand, and finish.
-This results to lower labor costs.
+• A smaller table.
+The smaller the table, the lower the overall cost will be.
+Smaller tables require less time to flatten, sand, and finish, which reduces labor costs.

 Questions About the Cost of a Custom Table?